-Preliminary Listing - initial photos #1 to 6 shown are of a 1963 example of the same Archtone tenor H1215T model guitar taken before I completed restoration and conversion to left-hand play at the beginning of 2017 prior, and the following 3 photos are of this guitar prior to commencement of work - more photos to be added, together with interim details - See also other examples of the same rare models....all real finds! the later 1963 H1215T (VTG1543 - see "VTG Restoration Recently Sold" details), which has recently been completed & sold, and the already "pre-ordered", very early, 1948 H1215T I am currently working on in "VTG Current Restoration" details.
+Preliminary Listing - initial photos #1 to 6 shown are of a 1963 example of the same Archtone tenor H1215T model guitar taken before I completed restoration and conversion to left-hand play at the beginning of 2017 prior, and the following 3 photos are of this guitar prior to commencement of work - more photos to be added, together with interim details - See also the already "pre-ordered", very early, 1948 H1215T I am currently working on in "VTG Current Restoration" details.

 These are scarce guitars....in the case of the other one I am currently working on a a "pre-order", I had to check records to confirm whether the 1948 dating was possible/correct, as the Harmony Guitars Database states that although the 6-string version of the H1215 was made from 1944, the Tenor only went into production in 1956.....but it is!

 This is clearly an error, as low & behold the photo archive to the HGD details includes another 1948 example....same headstock/logo/date stamp....my doubts settled....you live & learn!

 Until the one I completed & sold at the end of January, 2017, the previous last two I sold were in 2014, when I was lucky enough to be able to get two in....one sold to Steve Harrison, Community & Traditional Folk Musician, in West Yorkshire, bought the 1964 example we made the pickguard for....his second purchase, having previously bought a Stella H929TG tenor from me.